jsuh9/jsuh9.github.io/_pages/about.md

 ---

 This simple principle was behind most of the 'dots' in my life that unexpectedly led to the most rewarding outcomes.

 Curiosity and serendipity.
-I feel like I can live happily forever if I can nurture these two words.
+I am happy when I nurture these two words.

 So I plan to keep living by this principle as I’m happy with where it's led me so far.